Posted by marilynch

-Instructors Frank Henderson, Korey Ericson, and Luciano Rodriguez; along with Joseph Crabtree of Pacific Grove’s Forest Hill Bike Shop; and supporters Salinas bike shops Bear Bikes and Bobcat Bicycles; Bay Bikes of Carmel and Monterey; Peninsula Bike Works of Monterey; the world-renowned Sea Otter Classic and Monterey County companies Light & Motion and SIDI America; Monterey-Salinas Transit/”The Bus”; and Monterey County-based Fine Wordworking are all committed to being a part of the solution.
+Instructors Frank Henderson and Luciano Rodriguez (along with past instructors Joseph Crabtree and Korey Ericson); upcoming instructor Frank Pinto (click here); Pacific Grove’s Forest Hill Bike Shop; and Salinas bike shops Bear Bikes and Bobcat Bicycles; Bay Bikes of Carmel and Monterey; Peninsula Bike Works of Monterey; the world-renowned Sea Otter Classic and Monterey County companies Light & Motion and SIDI America; Monterey-Salinas Transit/”The Bus”; and Monterey County-based Fine Wordworking are all part of the solution.

 Solution to what?
 To helping youth stay away from gang relationships and similar traps.

 How?
 By helping them gain confidence about their place in the bike community!

 4/15/13 was the 1st Anniversary of this Monterey County Youth Center Bike Class; click here.
 You’ll also read in that post about additional supporters who came aboard in the second year!

 Help in this second year is welcome and appreciated:

 - If you have bike repair skills and a genuine heart for youth, perhaps you would like to volunteer as an instructor.
 Requirements include passing a background check and being an excellent role model for youth, along with fulfilling typical volunteer commitments, such as communications with bike class team members.
 If this appeals to you, please read this post, then phone Mari with questions.
 Thank you.